Starbucks Corporation (SBUX) Stock: Evaluating the Market Performance

-The average price recommended by analysts for Starbucks Corporation (SBUX) is $114.72, which is $1.19 above the current market price.
+The average price recommended by analysts for Starbucks Corporation (SBUX) is $114.72, which is -$1.63 below the current market price.
 The public float for SBUX is 1.15B and currently, short sellers hold a 1.08% of that float.
-On April 27, 2023, SBUX’s average trading volume was 5.74M shares.
+On May 01, 2023, SBUX’s average trading volume was 5.78M shares.

 Act Now and Secure Your Future in Green Energy!